 Stay in Limassol if you are interested in the history of the island and authentic Cypriot experience, you want to explore both the old and new port’s, you enjoy spending your days sunbathing on the beach, you want to sample some of the island’s wine, you like a choice of great beaches.

-Best Places to Stay in Limassol:
+Best Places to Stay in Cyprus in Limassol:

-Best luxury hotel: Four Seasons Hotel This 5-star hotel is set in the private part of Limassol’s sandy coastline, among tropical gardens.
+luxury hotel: Four Seasons Hotel This 5-star hotel is set in the private part of Limassol’s sandy coastline, among tropical gardens.
 Located close to attractions like Amathus, Limassol District Archaeological Museum, Limassol Municipal Gardens, Rialto Theatre, Cyprus University of Technology, and Tsirion Stadium.
 It offers elegant rooms, studios, and suites with a satellite LCD TV, laptop-size safes, and coffee makers, marble bathrooms, and free wifi.

-Best budget hotel: Pefkos City Hotel This family-run hotel is situated near to the old town of Limassol and Limassol Marina, with a short drive from Limassol Port, Ladies Mile Beach, Frederick University of Cyprus, MyMall, and Kolossi Castle.
+budget hotel: Pefkos City Hotel This family-run hotel is situated near to the old town of Limassol and Limassol Marina, with a short drive from Limassol Port, Ladies Mile Beach, Frederick University of Cyprus, MyMall, and Kolossi Castle.
 It has an outdoor swimming pool with a sun terrace, a conference center, a shared lounge area, and a buffet breakfast.
 It offers rooms with a satellite TV, a mini-fridge, air conditioning, a private bathroom with a hairdryer, free toiletries, and a bath or shower.🔍FIND BEST HOTELS IN LIMASSOL

 More About Europe Traveling: